Page loading ... Please wait.

 Fruit & Nut Bars

-Date Filling: Place the dates and water in a medium saucepan and cook over low heat, stirring occasionally, until the dates are soft and have absorbed most of the water (about 5 - 10 minutes).
+Date Filling: Place the pitted dates and water in a medium saucepan and cook over low heat, stirring occasionally, until the dates are soft and have absorbed most of the water (about 5 - 10 minutes).
 Remove from heat and stir in the vanilla extract.
-Let cool to room temperature and then puree in your food processor until smooth.
-Set aside.
+Let cool to room temperature and then puree in your food processor until fairly smooth (a few lumps are fine).

-Preheat oven to 350 degrees F (177 degrees C) and place rack in center of oven.
-Butter (or use a non stick cooking spray) an 8 x 11 inch (20 x 28 cm) or a 9 x 9 inch (23 x 23 cm) pan.
+Next, preheat your oven to 350 degrees F (180 degrees C) and place the oven rack in the center of the oven.
+Butter (or spray with a non stick cooking spray) a 9 inch (23 cm) square baking pan.
 Line the bottom of the pan with parchment paper.
-Set aside.

-Oatmeal Crust: In the bowl of your food processor, place the oats, flour, sugar, baking soda, salt and ground cinnamon.
+Oatmeal Crust: In the bowl of your food processor, place the oats, flour, sugar, baking soda, salt, and ground cinnamon.
 Pulse to combine.
-Then add the butter and pulse until the mixture is crumbly.
-Press 2/3 of the mixture into the base of the prepared pan.
+Then add the butter and pulse until the mixture is crumbly and just begins to come together.
+Press about two-thirds (450 grams) of the mixture onto the base of the prepared pan.

-Spread the dates evenly over the oatmeal crust.
-Sprinkle the remaining dough evenly over the top of the dates.
+Spread the date puree evenly over the oatmeal crust.
+Sprinkle the remaining batter evenly over the top of the dates.
+Then press down gently to compact.
 Bake for about 30 - 40 minutes or until golden brown.
 Place on a wire rack to cool.
-Once the squares have cooled, cover the pan with plastic wrap, and place in the refrigerator at least one hour or until firm enough to cut easily into squares.
+Once the squares have cooled, cover the pan with plastic wrap, and place in the refrigerator at least one hour or until firm enough to easily cut into squares.

 These will keep, covered, in the refrigerator up to a week.